wbrowar/new-craft3/README.md

   - **New Craft 3**
     - Asks you to name the project by providing a client code (their initials) and a machine-readable name.
 This creates the project folder, names the database, and names the GitHub repo.
 For example, providing "wb" as the client and "test" as the project name, my project folder would be created as `wb-test`.
     - Allows you to change the CP Trigger in Craft CMS.
 For example, changing this to "administrator" would mean to get to Craft's Control Panel you would visit `http://wb-test.test/administrator`
-    - `CHOWN User` and `CHOWN Group` are asking you for your machine's user and group so it can set proper file permissions in the config file for Craft Scripts.
-These can be bypassed by hitting `return` and you can manually add these to your `./scripts/env.sh` file after the install is complete.
   - **Craft 3**
     - Craft's command line installer will ask you to set up Craft's database and to run the default Craft 3 setup.
     - The database questions will have answers pulled from `.env.php`, so most answers can be bypassed by hitting `return` (the first question about database drivers should be answered with "mysql").